theashutoshn/file-packer/README.md

 ## Usage

+Get this extention from https://marketplace.visualstudio.com/items?itemName=AshutoshNandanwar.file-packer or directly search for "File Packer" in VS Code Extensions Panel

 1. Right-click on a folder in the Explorer.
 2. Select **File Packer** from the context menu.
 3. Choose a save location, and optionally rename the output file.